seagle0128/doom-modeline/README.md

 ;; Whether display icons in mode-line.
 (setq doom-modeline-icon (display-graphic-p))

-;; Whether display color icons in mode-line.
-(setq doom-modeline-color-icons t)

 ;; Whether display the icon for buffers.
 ;; It respects `doom-modeline-icon' and `doom-modeline-color-icons'.
 (setq doom-modeline-buffer-icon t)

+;; Whether display colorful icons for buffers.
+(setq doom-modeline-buffer-color-icon t)

 ;; Whether display icons for buffer states.
 ;; It respects `doom-modeline-icon' and `doom-modeline-color-icons'.